|Standard Application Deadlines|

-Please note that this program is part-time and does not meet the requirements for obtaining a student visa.
+Please note that this program is part-time and does not meet the requirements for obtaining an international student visa.

 English Language Proficiency

-English is the language of study at Dalhousie, therefore all applicants whose first language is not English must demonstrate their capacity to pursue a graduate-level program in English before admission (see chart below).
-The language competency test may be waived if the applicant has completed a degree at a recognized university where the language of instruction is English in a country where English is one of the national languages.
+English is the language of study at Dalhousie, therefore all applicants whose first language is not English must demonstrate their capacity to pursue a graduate-level program in English before admission.
+The language competency test may be waived if the applicant has completed a degree at a recognized university where the language of instruction is English and in a country where English is one of the national languages.
 Verification of language proficiency is required by the Faculty of Graduate Studies.
 Test scores are valid for two years from the date the test was written.

 Confirmation of Acceptance